A people first economy campaign

-Move Your Money to a local financial institution and help us lead an economy grounded in local ownership, create generational wealth, and build equity.
+There are nearly 90 community-based financial institutions in Michigan.
+Yet they only hold 20% of total assets.
+Moving your money to a local financial institution will lead an economy grounded in local ownership, create generational wealth, and build equity.

 This September we bring to you a two part mini podcast series on People First Economy's Move Your Money Month.
 In part one, we invited Derek Peebles from the American Independent Business Alliance to talk about the importance of localism and place-based financial systems.